7 Spanish Board Games to Make Language Learning Fun

-Spanish board games offer all the fun and excitement of your favorite board games, but as an added bonus, you’ll also get the biggest win of all: improving your Spanish skills!
+Spanish board games offer all the fun and excitement of your favorite English board games, but they have an added bonus: you’ll improve your Spanish skills!

 With a diverse array of board games appropriate for any skill level, you’ll never struggle to find an entertaining and educational game to enjoy.

-KLOO’s Learn to Speak Spanish Language Board Game – Race to Madrid is appropriate for beginning through intermediate Spanish students.
-It’s a helpful tool to learn vocabulary and sentence construction, but you’ll also learn a little bit about Spanish cities and landmarks.
+KLOO: Race to Madrid is appropriate for beginning through intermediate Spanish students.
+It’s a helpful tool to learn vocabulary and sentence construction, but you’ll also learn a little bit about Spanish geography and landmarks.

-While ¡Dígame!
-(Tell me!)
-Spanish Learning Card Game is technically a card game and not a board game, it’s a worthwhile option for any game fan.
-Available for about $25, this award-winning game aims to immerse you in the Spanish language.
+While “¡Dígame!”
+(Tell me!) is technically a card game and not a board game, it’s a worthwhile option for any game fan.
+This award-winning game aims to immerse you in the Spanish language.

-¡Dígame!
-Spanish Learning Card Game is appropriate for beginning through intermediate Spanish students.
+¡Dígame! is appropriate for beginning through intermediate Spanish students.
 It helps players memorize basic words and phrases and see their meanings in context.

-Basic Spanish: BINGO Board Game offers Spanish learning fun for groups of 3 to 36 beginning-level Spanish students for about $10.
+BINGO offers Spanish learning fun for groups of 3 to 36 people.
+It’s best for beginner level Spanish students.

 The game works a lot like regular bingo.
 A caller draws a card and calls out the word on the card.
 Then, players look to see if that word (accompanied by an associated image) appears on their cards.
 If so, they mark it with a chip.
 Once a player has a line of chips, they win.
 This is an easy way to learn basic vocabulary through repeated exposure.

-Lotería Mexicana (Mexican Lottery) Set of 20 Boards and Cards can accommodate up to 20 players at once.
-The set costs under $7.
+Lotería Mexicana (Mexican Lottery) is great for a group because it can accommodate up to 20 players at once.

 The game of lotería (lottery) is very similar to bingo.
 Each player gets a board with pictures on it.
-When the caller draws a card from the deck, he/she traditionally reads a riddle or improvises a description.
-When a player matches a word, he/she puts a chip on it until he/she gets four chips in a row.
+When the caller draws a card from the deck, they traditionally read a riddle or improvise a description.
+When a player matches a word, they put a chip on it until they get four chips in a row.

 Manzanas con Manzanas (Apples with Apples) is the Spanish-language version of the popular game Apples to Apples.
-While it’s a little pricey at about $60, it’s a great option for intermediate and advanced Spanish students.
+While it’s a little pricier than the other games on this list, it’s a great option for intermediate and advanced Spanish students.

 Each player is dealt a hand.
 Then a “judge” plays a card, and each player plays a card that seems to be described by the judge’s card.
 The judge chooses his/her favorite, and the person whose card was chosen wins that hand.
 Then, the judge rotates.